VFD hero image

 About VFD

-VFD won the 2024 VFS Design Build Vertical Flight competition and placed top five overall in 2025.
-In addition to pursuing another championship, VFD is expanding its scope by aggressively advancing internal design and research goals that go beyond competition minimums.
-These efforts include developing the team's first fully autonomous variable pitch propeller hexacopter manufactured entirely in house, designing and fabricating custom carbon fiber composite propellers, implementing a meta learning neural network for real time wind rejection, and developing a custom flight controller architecture tailored for autonomous vertical flight.
+The Vertical Flight Design Team (VFD) is an undergraduate student led, multidisciplinary engineering team within the Texas A&M Vertical Flight Society that designs, builds, and flies advanced eVTOL aircraft for the international VFS DBVF competition.
+VFD won the 2024 competition and placed top five in 2025.
+In addition to pursuing another championship, VFD is expanding its scope by aggressively advancing internal design and research goals.
+These efforts include developing advanced machine vision autonomous systems, custom flight controllers, variable pitch rotor systems, custom carbon fiber composite rotors, and neural network-based disturbance rejection.
 Together, these initiatives position VFD not only as a top performing competition team, but as a platform for long term innovation in autonomy, propulsion, and vertical flight system design.

 VFD about section image